 “Then the Lord has forgiven you.”

 Captain Wilcox approached next.
-He waded out to Barnaby with no apparent humility in his gait or fear in his face.
-He had pulled his still oily hair back into a pony tail and his vest was also now buttoned.
-It appeared he had done what he could to make himself more presentable.
+He waded out to Levi with no apparent humility in his gait or fear in his face.
+He had pulled his still oily hair into a pony tail and buttoned his vest to appear more presentable.
 More importantly the wildness had vanished from his eyes.
-When he reached Barnaby, he stared him right in the face and spoke like he addressed a senior officer.
+When he reached Levi, he stared him right in the face and spoke like he addressed a senior officer.

 “I apologize for striking the girl.
 I can see she meant a great deal to you.
-I too had a daughter whom I left behind before coming to the colonies and I would very much like to see her and her mother again.
+I too had a daughter whom I left behind before coming to Virginia and I greatly desire to see her and her mother again.
 I have no excuse for my actions.
 I can only say madness sickened me otherwise I would not have conducted myself in such a despicable fashion as to bring dishonor to myself, my family, my country, and most of all my Lord.
-The Lord has cleansed me of this sickness but the memory of my actions lingers and my behavior sickens me.”
+The Lord has cleansed me of this sickness but the memory of my actions lingers and my behavior plagues me.”

-Barnaby nodded and accepted the sincerity of Wilcox’s words.
+Levi nodded and accepted the sincerity of Wilcox’s words.
 “Do you repent?”
-Barnaby asked.

 “You have accepted the Lord Jesus Christ as your savior?”